jhart99/a6tools/atcommands.md

 SETPOWERAMPGAIN | Sets the power amplifier gain GETPOWERAPCGAIN | Get the automatic power control gain values AT+GETPOWERAPCGAIN=<band> returns <band>,<digLow>,<digMed>,<digHigh>,<anaLow>,<anaMed>,<anaHigh>
-SETPOWERAPCGAIN | Sets the automatic power control gain SETPOWERAPCSW | Sets the automatic power control switch ?
+SETPOWERAPCGAIN | Sets the automatic power control gain SETPOWERAPCSW | Sets the automatic power control switch?
 GETEFLTRXADJ | Returns the RX filter adjustment for a band AT+GETEFLTRXADJ=<band> where the value is <band>,<dac>,<gain>
 SETEFLTRXADJ | Sets the RX filter adjustment for a band AT+SETEFLTRXADJ=<band>,<dac>,<gain>
-DMOGETVAFC | Returns the current Automatic Frequency Correction value DMOSETVAFC | Sets the Automatic Frequency Correction value DMOPTT | Sets the PTT state for the current channel AT+DMOPTT=<state> where state is 0 for off and 1 for on GETFREQERR | Get the TCXO frequency error in 10s of Hz DMOFREQERR | Set the TCXO frequency error in 10s of Hz GETBANDBYFREQ | Returns the band number for the given frequency AT+GETBANDBYFREQ=<freq>
+DMOGETVAFC | Returns the current Automatic Frequency Correction value DMOSETVAFC | Sets the Automatic Frequency Correction value DMOPTT | Sets the PTT state for the current channel AT+DMOPTT=<state> where the state is 0 for off and 1 for on GETFREQERR | Get the TCXO frequency error in 10s of Hz DMOFREQERR | Set the TCXO frequency error in 10s of Hz GETBANDBYFREQ | Returns the band number for the given frequency AT+GETBANDBYFREQ=<freq>
-DMOGETFREQBANDVAL | Returns the cut offs for the different frequency bands DMOGETFREQBANDNUM | Returns the number of frequency bands in use/defined AT+DMOGETFREQBANDNUM DMOSETFREQBANDNUM | Can be used to change the number of defined frequency bands AT+DMOSETFREQBANDNUM=2 DMRSIGNATURE | Unknown command.
+DMOGETFREQBANDVAL | Returns the cut-offs for the different frequency bands DMOGETFREQBANDNUM | Returns the number of frequency bands in use/defined AT+DMOGETFREQBANDNUM DMOSETFREQBANDNUM | Can be used to change the number of defined frequency bands AT+DMOSETFREQBANDNUM=2 DMRSIGNATURE | Unknown command.
 The signature looks something like this: AT+DMRSIGNATURE/aa,aa,aa,... with a total of 30 bytes worth of numbers Returns something that says AUTHSETKEYS